Typing Fallback Functions: A Semantic Approach to Type Safe Smart Contracts

 \subsection{Typed Syntax}

 We use an extended version of the \TINYSOL{} language, based on the presentation in \cite{AGL25}, which, in turn, is based on the original presentation in \cite{bartoletti2019tinysol}.
 Its syntax is given in Figure~\ref{fig:syntax_tinysol}, where the notation $\mathop{\ \widetilde\cdot\ }$ denotes (possibly empty) sequences of elements.
 The syntax consists of declarations for contracts $DC$, fields $DF$, and methods $DM$, followed by values $v$, expressions $e$, and statements $S$.
-A contract contains declarations of fields and methods, and of the so-called \emph{fallback function} (discussed later).
-The set of \emph{values} $\VALUES$, ranged over by $v$, consists of integers $\INTEGERS$, ranged over by $z$, booleans $\BOOLEANS = \SET{\TRUE, \FALSE}$, ranged over by $b$, method names $\MNAMES$, ranged over by $f$,\footnote{ Having method names as values is related to the fallback function and the special variable \code{id}---see later on. } and address names $\ANAMES$, ranged over by $X, Y$.
+A contract contains declarations of fields and methods, and of the so-called \emph{fallback function} (discussed in Section~\ref{sec:motEx} and in what follows).
+The set of \emph{values} $\VALUES$, ranged over by $v$, consists of integers $\INTEGERS$, ranged over by $z$, booleans $\BOOLEANS = \SET{\TRUE, \FALSE}$, ranged over by $b$, method names $\MNAMES$, ranged over by $f$,\footnote{ Having method names as values is related to the fallback function and the special variable \code{id}. } and address names $\ANAMES$, ranged over by $X, Y$.
 Note that we use a \emph{typed} syntax, with type annotations $I_s$ and $\TVAR{B_s}$ appearing in declarations of contracts and of local variables; these will be described in Section~\ref{sec:types}.

-There are six `magic' keywords appearing in the syntax: \begin{itemize} \item \code{balance}, an integer field that records the current balance of the contract; it can be read from, but not directly assigned to, except through method calls. \item \code{value}, an integer variable that is bound to the currency amount transferred with a call. \item \code{sender}, an address variable that is bound to the address of the caller of a method. \item \code{this}, an address variable that is bound to the address of the contract that contains the method that is currently executed. \item \code{id} and \code{args}, two variables that, when the fallback function is invoked, contain the name of the (non-existing) called method and the list of actual arguments. \end{itemize}

-All except \code{balance} are local variables, and we collectively refer to them as `magic variables'.
+There are six `magic' keywords appearing in the syntax: \begin{itemize} \item \code{balance}, an integer field that records the current balance of the contract; it can be read from, but not directly assigned to, except through method calls. \item \code{value}, an integer variable that is bound to the currency amount transferred with a call. \item \code{sender}, an address variable that is bound to the address of the caller of a method. \item \code{this}, an address variable that is bound to the address of the contract that contains the method that is currently executed. \item \code{id} and \code{args}, two variables that, when the fallback function is invoked, contain the name of the (non-existing) called method and the list of actual arguments. \end{itemize} All except \code{balance} are local variables, and we collectively refer to them as `magic variables'.